Reproductive Endocrinology and Infertility Certifying Exam

 - Be sure to supply an accurate email address as part of the application process.
 Please notify ABOG of any change in this address, as the approval (or not) to sit for the Certifying Exam will be sent to you at the email address provided.

 - During the application process, a completed Verification of Hospital Privileges form will be required.
-This form can be accessed from your ABOG personal page and must be signed and emailed or faxed to the ABOG office.
+This form can be accessed from the ABOG Portal and must be signed and emailed or faxed to the ABOG office.

 - Following submission of the online application form, payment of the appropriate fee, and receipt of the Verification of Hospital Privileges form, your application will be considered in accordance with the requirements in effect for that year.

 - If your application is approved, an email will be sent with instructions for submitting the case lists and thesis.
 The exam fee must be paid at this time.
 The case list won't be accepted unless the exam fee is paid in full by credit card.